backstage/backstage/plugins/gerrit/README.md

-Welcome to the DX Prortal Gerrit plugin!
+Welcome to the DX Prortal Gerrit plugin

 _This plugin was created through the Backstage CLI_